South Korea–United States relations: Yangju highway incident

 On 13 June 2002, two 14-year-old South Korean schoolgirls were crushed to death by a 50-ton United States Army vehicle in Yangju.
 Anti-Americanism was pervasive after the driver and the navigator of the vehicle were both acquitted in U.S. courts-martial on charges of negligent homicide.
 There was resentment from protesters towards the U.S.–South Korea Status of Forces Agreement, which restricted South Korea from having jurisdiction over alleged crimes that occurred when American soldiers were on official duty.
 South Korean presidential candidate Lee Hoi-chang called on United States President George W. Bush to "apologize to soothe the pain of the Korean people and to prevent any escalation in anti-American sentiment".
 American ambassador to South Korea Thomas C. Hubbard apologized on behalf of Bush.

 2008 beef protests in South Korea

 The Government of South Korea banned imports of U.S. beef in 2003 in response to a case of mad cow disease in Washington state.
-In 2008, the protests against U.S. beef recalled the student "pro-democracy" movements of the 1980s.
-Nevertheless, by 2010 South Korea had become the world's third largest U.S. beef importer.
-With its strong import growth, South Korea surpassed Japan for the first time to become the largest market for U.S. beef in Asia and in 2016 US beef imports in Korea reached a value of $1 billion.
+In 2008, protests were held against U.S. beef that were reminiscent of the student "pro-democracy" movements of the 1980s.
+Nevertheless, by 2010, South Korea had become the world's third largest U.S. beef importer.
+With its strong import growth, South Korea surpassed Japan for the first time to become the largest market for U.S. beef in Asia; in 2016, U.S. beef imports in Korea reached a value of $1 billion.